kitajs/docs/guide.md

-KitaJS is not production ready and its documentation is being built.
+Kita is not production ready and its documentation is being built.

 Thanks for the patience :)